davidbebb/cv/README.md

 ### Science outreach and presentation
 Wrote and presented the initial set of Cambridge Science Centre science shows and workshops as Schools Co-ordinator.
-Many of these are still in frequent use three years on.
+Many of these are still in frequent use.

 ### Organisation and event management